 You can reverse this process by using your self-direction, self-reliance and self-discipline.
-You alter your course by doing a little more each day.
-And pretty soon, you’ll develop a new habit of doing rather than neglecting.
+You can alter your course by doing a little more each day.
+Pretty soon, you’ll develop a new habit of doing rather than neglecting.

 Success isn’t in the having.
 Success is in the doing.
 It’s the process of doing that brings value.
-It’s the activity that transforms our dreams into reality that converts ideas into actuality.
-Self-enterprise is found in the activity.
+It’s the activity that transforms our dreams into reality, that converts ideas into actuality.
+Self-enterprise is found in that activity.
 For without activity, we’ll miss the opportunity.

 Now, don’t get me wrong here.
 There’s nothing wrong with affirming the good life, as long as we are disciplined enough to take action.
 Affirmations can be effective as long as we remember two very important rules:

-We should never allow affirmation to replace action, activity, enterprise.
+- We should never allow affirmation to replace action, activity or enterprise.
 Feeling better is no substitute for doing better.

-Whatever we choose to affirm must be the truth.
+- Whatever we choose to affirm must be the truth.
 If the truth happens to be that we’re broke, simply say, “I’m broke.”
-By admitting you’re broke out loud, you’ll probably be disgusted enough to start the thinking process for how to change it.
+By admitting you’re broke out loud, you’ll probably be disappointed enough to start the thinking process for how to change it.